Modified Armijo line search in optimization on Riemannian submanifolds with reduced computational cost: Concluding remarks

 \section{Concluding remarks}

-In this study, a novel line-search method that improves the ordinary Riemannian Armijo line-search was proposed.
-Although existing methods are required to compute the retraction regarding the search direction for each iteration, the proposed line-search decreases the computational cost by incorporating an improvement that only computes the retraction in the necessary iteration.
-Moreover, a Riemannian Newton method with the novel line-search strategy was proposed, and its global convergence was proven.
+In this study, a novel line search method that improves the conventional Riemannian Armijo line search was proposed for solving optimization problems on Riemannian submanifolds of the Euclidean spaces.
+Existing methods necessitate the computation of the retraction regarding the search direction at each iteration of the backtracking procedure; in contrast, the proposed line search decreases the computational cost by computing a retraction only when necessary.
+Moreover, a class of Riemannian optimization methods, including the steepest descent and Newton methods, with the novel line search strategy was proposed, and its global convergence was proved.
+Furthermore, we conducted numerical experiments, verifying the practical effectiveness of the proposed method.